 “How do you see things unfolding down there?” –Cronicus, asking also for his spacious partner Ravina.

 “Alternations of growth and learning punctuated by crises.” –Vaeda, daughter of Radantia and sibling of Naran the structurer and preserver.
 “Look over here, for instance.
 Cronicus, please assist me.”

 She rolled the time stream forward to when a Sumatran supervolcano leveled itself in a titanic blast.
 The skies grew dark over much of the globe.

-“Thanks to Kluni and the fires of Smee, the Toba disaster nearly wiped out humanity.
-Aluere and Paesha and I helped preserve them by encouraging them to band together.”
+“Thanks to Kluni and the fires of Smee, volcanic disasters threaten humanity.
+Aluere and Paesha and I help preserve them by encouraging them to band together.”